ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/03-xaml.md

 button.Content = "Click Me!";
 ```

-This is why XAML stands for Extensible _Application_ Markup Langauge - it's effectively another way of writing programs!
+This is why XAML stands for Extensible _Application_ Markup Language - it's effectively another way of writing programs!
 You can find the documentation for all the controls declared in the xaml/presentation namespace on [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls?view=netcore-3.1).

 ## XAML and Partial Classes